vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 #### Exception 2: Pluralization

-Second, certain commands would only operate on a single instance of a resource at a time.
+Certain commands would only operate on a single instance of a resource at a time.
 For example, if you wanted to delete N shards, you needed to make N round-trips to a `vtctl` by invoking N `DeleteShard` commands.

-For these sorts of commands, we've tried to "pluralize" them, to operate on multiple reserouces with a single round-trip to the `vtctld`.
+For these sorts of commands, we've tried to "pluralize" them, to operate on multiple resources with a single round-trip to the `vtctld`.
 So, `DeleteShard` becomes `DeleteShards`, and `DeleteTablet` becomes `DeleteTablets`, and so on.
-For the destructive operations (like the two `Delete*` RPCs above), we perform them sequentially, and, if any instance fails (i.e. we fail to delete the 3rd tablet), the overall RPC returns an error.
+For destructive operations (like the two `Delete*` RPCs above), we perform them sequentially, and, if any instance fails (i.e. we fail to delete the 3rd tablet), the overall RPC returns an error.

 #### Exception 3: Streaming

 As we said earlier, the old gRPC API had a single, _streaming_ RPC, through which all `vtctl` commands were proxied.
-In most &mdash; but not all! &mdash; cases, these "streamed" responses only ever consisted of one packet from the server, but to properly consume stream, you needed to write a receive loop that would only ever iterate once:
+In most &mdash; but not all! &mdash; cases, these "streamed" responses only ever consisted of one packet from the server, but to properly consume the stream, you needed to write a receive loop that would only ever iterate once:

 ```go
 stream, err := client.ExecuteVtctlCommand(